ycl818/ycl818/README.md

 Here’s my personal website: https://yichien-lee.netlify.app

-My primary focus is on building Front End Web Applications.
-Currently, I'm also learning Back End development.
+Currently, I'm devloping a game in C++ with Ureal Engine.
+Can't wait to share with you!

-My skillsets include languages like JavaScript, Python, SQL, C/C++, React.js.
+My skillsets include languages like JavaScript, Python, SQL, C/C++, React.

 I do this because I love it.
 I love the process of software development, whereby you can make a real commercial website that many can use.